WormBase/website-genome-browsers/README.md

 =======================

-1. After GFF files are available on dev server, create a branch of this repo for each JBrowse and GBrowse builds and clone it into a space with room to build (currently, a jbrowse build takes about 30GB).
+1. After GFF files are available on dev server, create a branch of this repo for each JBrowse (jbrowse-$RELEASE), GBrowse ($RELEASE-gbrowse), and protein-schematic (protein-$RELEASE)builds and clone it into a space with room to build (currently, a jbrowse build takes about 30GB and protein schematic takes about 15GB).
+Note that references to $RELEASE in this document means the release numeral (ie, without the "WS").

 2. Build GBrowse config files: